Three-generation solutions of equations of motion in heterotic supergravity: Conclusion

 \section{Conclusion}

-In this paper, we have discussed how the generation number $N_{gen}$ is restricted by both the equations of motion and the Bianchi identity in $S^2\times H^2/\Gamma\times H^2/\Gamma$ and $S^2\times S^2 \times H^2/\Gamma$.
-In Section 2, we have reviewed the compactification and summarized the equation of motion (\ref{eq:sum}), (\ref{elic}), and the Bianchi identity (\ref{eq:bi}).
+In this paper we have discussed how the generation number $N_{\text{gen}}$ is restricted by both the equations of motion and the Bianchi identity in $S^2\times H^2/\Gamma\times H^2/\Gamma$ and $S^2\times S^2 \times H^2/\Gamma$.
+In Sec.~\ref{sec:com}, we reviewed the compactification and summarized the equation of motion (\ref{esum}) and (\ref{elic}), and the Bianchi identity (\ref{eq:bi}).
 These equations constrain the Euler characteristics $\chi_i$ and the flux quantization numbers $n_{Ai}$.
-We have seen in Section 3 that the generation number $N_{gen}$ is calculated by the flux quantization numbers $n_{Ai}\,\,(A=1,2,3)$ [Eq.~(\ref{engen})].
-In Section 4, we have studied how the generation numbers $N_{gen}$ satisfying the equations of motion (\ref{eq:sum}), (\ref{elic}), and Bianchi identity (\ref{eq:bi}) can be obtained when the Euler characteristics $\chi_i$ of $H^2/\Gamma$ are $-2$.
-We have obtained three-generation solutions in both $S^2\times H^2/\Gamma\times H^2/\Gamma$ and $S^2\times S^2 \times H^2/\Gamma$ cases.
-In particular, in the case of $S^2\times H^2/\Gamma\times H^2/\Gamma$, the generation number $N_{gen}$ is at most 3.
-In Section 5, we have shown that three-generation solutions exist for arbitrary Euler characteristics of $H^2/\Gamma$.
+We saw in Sec.~\ref{sec:ngen} that the generation number $N_{\text{gen}}$ is calculated from the flux quantization numbers $n_{Ai}\,\,(A=1,2,3)$ [Eq.~(\ref{engen})].
+In Sec.~\ref{sec:ran}, we studied how the generation numbers $N_{\text{gen}}$ satisfying the equations of motion (\ref{esum}) and (\ref{elic}), and the Bianchi identity (\ref{eq:bi}) can be obtained when the Euler characteristics $\chi_i$ of $H^2/\Gamma$ are $-2$.
+We obtained three-generation solutions in both the $S^2\times H^2/\Gamma\times H^2/\Gamma$ and $S^2\times S^2 \times H^2/\Gamma$ cases.
+In particular, in the case of $S^2\times H^2/\Gamma\times H^2/\Gamma$, the generation number $N_{\text{gen}}$ is at most three.
+In Sec.~\ref{sec:thr} we showed that three-generation solutions exist for arbitrary Euler characteristics of $H^2/\Gamma$.

 These results are interesting for two reasons.
 One is that, in general, flux quantization numbers $n_{Ai}$ can take arbitrary integers, but they can be restricted considerably by the equations of motion and the Bianchi identity.
 The second is that we have obtained three-generation solutions in compactifications without supersymmetry.
-To derive four-dimensional realistic models, we will study fermion mass hierarchy and flavor mixings as well as CP violation in these compactifications.
+To derive four-dimensional realistic models, we will study fermion mass hierarchy and flavor mixings as well as $CP$ violation in these compactifications.